Al Albert - Former President of United Soccer Coaches

 In addition to his many years as a college soccer coach, Al also has had a distinguished history of volunteer service.
-Albert was President of the National Soccer Coaches Association of America (NSCAA) from 2008-2009, co-founded and serves as Vice President for the Virginia Legacy Soccer Club, co-founded and serves on the board for the Urban Soccer Collaborative, and currently serves as Chairman of the NSCAA Foundation.
+Albert was President of United Soccer Coaches from 2008-2009, co-founded and serves as Vice President for the Virginia Legacy Soccer Club, co-founded and serves on the board for the Urban Soccer Collaborative, and served as Chairman of United Soccer Coaches Foundation Foundation.

 Albert received his BA in sociology from the College of William & Mary in 1969 and followed up with his Masters in Education in guidance and counseling in 1971.

 R. Emery Bright – Attorney & Activist

 R. Emery Bright is a D.C. based attorney who works on a variety of high-profile cases for public and private sector clients, including Fortune 500 companies, non-profits, and individuals.
 His cases cover complex legal matters in areas such as government merger and antitrust investigations, internal investigations, and multi-district litigation matters.
 A native of Liberia, Emery has been actively involved in public awareness and advocacy efforts over the years including participating in Ebola relief campaigns, lobbying for humanitarian intervention, and participating in direct action to change U.S. policy in Liberia.